Phoenix-D11/DataCamp_Certification/README.md

-Pet Product Sales Analysis - Certification Project
+## Pet Product Sales Analysis - Certification Project
-Description:
+**Description:**

-This repository contains the code and visualizations used to analyze a pet product sales dataset for a certification project.
+This repository contains the file, code and visualizations used to analyze a pet product sales dataset for Datacamp certification project.

-Data Validation

-** data/clean_data.csv**

 The original dataset contained 879 rows and 9 columns.
 The data cleaning process involved the following steps documented in the script data_cleaning.py: